MahadiHasan2903/M360ICT---Task/README.md

 ## Support

-If you encounter any issues or have any questions, feel free to reach out to the project maintainers or open an issue.
+If you encounter any issues or have any questions, feel free to reach out to the project maintainer or open an issue.

 ## License